Pazzo92/scraping-dsl/README.md

 # Scraping DSL

-Project that is using textX and Arrpeggio to define and interpret DSL in order to generate and run Scrapy project for scraping various types of items and storing it in the MongoDB.
+Project that is using textX to define and interpret DSL in order to generate and run Scrapy project for scraping various types of items and storing it in the MongoDB.

 The project currently supports scraping top 250 movies from imdb, councils at otvoreniparlament.rs , and all the products from gigatron and winwin website.
+(You can find all the examples in the examples folder)

 # Prerequisites:

         1. Python 2.7+

         2. Python modules installed:

-                Arpeggio         1.9.0

                 Jinja2           2.10